survivejs/react-book/manuscript/04_implementing_notes.md

 '1c8e7a12-0b4c-4f23-938c-00d7161f94fc'
 ```

 `uuid.v4()` will help us to generate the ids we need for the purposes of this project.
-It is guaranteed return a unique id with a high probability.
+It is guaranteed to return a unique id with a high probability.
 If you are interested in the math behind this, check out [the calculations at Wikipedia](https://en.wikipedia.org/wiki/Universally_unique_identifier#Random_UUID_probability_of_duplicates) for details.
 You'll see that the possibility for collisions is somewhat miniscule.

 T> You can exit Node.js CLI by hitting **CTRL-D** once.